rickosborne/cascades/md/33-5-7-granted.md

 "Come on, you don't want to be unsecured when we roll."

+Somehow, I felt more calm now than a minute ago when talking to Irene.
+At least now, I was pretty sure I knew what was going to happen.

 The three of us hoisted a wiggling Irene into the lavatory by the door, setting her down on the bowl.
 I didn't bother going for the key in the storage closet—I knew it was impossible to lock someone inside.
 She'd likely get free from her bonds and the parachute given enough time, but I had bigger concerns.